Würzburg International Business Forum

 - How new business models can be generated through international entrepreneurship?

-- How a turbulent international environment in terms of economic crisis and political upheaval affects international entrepreneurship?
+- How a turbulent international environment in terms of economic crisis and political upheaval affects company internationalisation, and international entrepreneurship?

-- FDI by small multinationals and effects of their activities on value creation, employment and growth in home and host countries
+- FDI by small multinationals and effects of their activities on value creation, employment and growth in home and host countries, particularly in times of crises

 - Lessons to be learned from the successful small multinationals in terms of internationalization and foreign direct investment activities